reserve-protocol/reserve-index-dtf/README.md

 ###### Lot Sizing

 Auction lots are sized by `Auction.sellLimit` and `Auction.buyLimit`.
-Both correspond to Folio invariants that must be maintained throughout the auction:
+Both correspond to Folio invariants about basket ratios that must be maintained throughout the auction:

-- `sellLimit` is the minimum ratio of sell token to the Folio token
+- `sellLimit` is the min amount of sell token in the basket `D27{sellTok/share}`
-- `buyLimit` is the maximum ratio of buy token to Folio token
+- `buyLimit` is the max amount of buy token in the basket `D27{buyTok/share}`

 The auction `lot()` represents the single largest quantity of sell token that can be transacted under these invariants.